 Drain, then leave to cool down and dry.
 Try not to toss them around too much in the colander – if they're really well done, they might fall to bits.

 You can't send these potatoes naked to the party.
 A classic potato salad dressing calls for mayo, so use a good one if you're feeling fancy (made with extra virgin olive oil, perhaps) and season generously – stir in a squeeze of lime or use half mayo, half crème fraîche to freshen things up.

 Garlic mayo makes a speedy swap and anything buttermilk-based has a superb tang to it (unrivalled, in our opinion).
 Feeling exotic?
 Get yourself some creamed coconut, stir in and season.

 For something that isn't creamy, give your spuds a glug of oil – try smoked, garlic or chilli – or use rice wine vinegar and Thai fish sauce for a flavour more far-flung.

 Is there anything that bacon lardons don't improve?
-And a smattering of spring onion is most welcome here.
+A smattering of spring onion is also most welcome here.
 Herbal heads might like to chop and add copious amounts of coriander, dill, basil or flat-leaf parsley – be careful, though, as herbs divide opinion.

 Whizz up a funky pesto and stir through, add chunks of cheese or make the most of seasonal treats such as blanched asparagus, broad beans and leafy wild garlic.